-GasanMamo Insurance enjoys an excellent track record that dates back decades.
-During this time, we have worked hard to foster longstanding, mutually beneficals relationships with all stakeholders, including clients, intermediaries, brokers, staff and reinsurers.
-This mutual respect, loyalty and understanding, is central to our view that we are in for the long haul and confident that together we will overcome the short term challenges that will inevitably crop up.
+GasanMamo Insurance enjoys a successful track record that dates back decades.
+We have worked hard to foster longstanding and mutually beneficial relationships with all stakeholders, including clients, intermediaries, brokers, staff and reinsurers.
+This mutual respect, loyalty and understanding is central to our view that we are in for the long haul and confident that we will continue to overcome any short-term challenges that will inevitably crop up.

-In fact, in spite of the macro economic challenges during the period under review, the numbers presented herein are extremely positive and fill me with confidence that in GasanMamo Insurance, our prudent no nonsense approach to business is correct.
+During the year under review, global economic uncertainties abounded.
+Geopolitical tensions were at fever pitch leading to high inflation and supply chain problems.
+This scenario unfolded as the world emerged from the shackels brought about by the pandemic.
+Financial markets were indeed jittery throughout the year leading to the unprecedented scenario of significant declines in equity values and fixed income.
+In fact, in spite of the macro economic challenges during 2022, the numbers presented herein are reassuring and fill me with confidence that in GasanMamo Insurance, our prudent no nonsense approach to business is correct.

-During 2021, we anticipated that modest growth in gross written premium would be registered, but I am pleased to report that top line growth exceeded expectations and closed at €58.2 million compared to €52.7M in 2020 amounting to 10.3% growth year on year.
-This growth was generated from operations in Malta as well as in Greece, Cyprus and France and across all lines of business.
+During 2022, we anticipated that modest growth in gross written premium would be registered, but I am pleased to report that top-line growth exceeded expectations and closed at €64.5 million compared to €58.2 million in 2021, 10.9% growth year on year.
+This growth was generated from operations in Malta as well as Cyprus and France and across all lines of business.

-The operating performance of the company was significally bolstered by a benign claims environment where both the incidence of claims as well as large events was better than expected.
+The operating performance of the company was bolstered by a relatively benign claims environment where the incidence of large claims was lower than expected.